 A 2021 study that compared human responses to audiobook narration by human and synthetic, technologically-created voices, found that people paid more attention and remembered more information when they heard human voices.

 The number one reason healthcare providers don’t perform hand hygiene is that they forget.
 It is exceptionally rare that a provider ever intentionally chooses to not perform hand hygiene.
 At the end of the day, all providers are people and they understandably spend most of their brain power focused on patient care, not constantly thinking about hand hygiene.

 In order to actually improve hand hygiene, healthcare providers need feedback to help them recognize their missed opportunities while they are focused on patient care.
 Will yet another alarm be effective in changing this poor hand hygiene behavior?

-Funnily enough, the Clean Hands – Safe Hands prototype sensor had a beeper and flashing light.
+Funnily enough, an early prototype sensor that we introduced had a beeper and flashing light.
 The technology worked, but all the clinicians ignored it.
 It was just another beep among the thousands that occur in healthcare every day.
-The Clean Hands – Safe Hands system today uses a real-time Natural Language Voice Reminder instead of bells, whistles, buzzing noises or flashing lights.
+The SwipeSense system today uses a Real-Time Voice Reminder instead of bells, whistles, buzzing noises or flashing lights.
 The system is preprogrammed with a real person’s voice that can be customized to say, “please sanitize” when a provider fails to clean their hands.
 When the voice reminder is turned on, hospitals consistently see that hand hygiene performance more than doubles, on average – and healthcare associated infections (HAIs) decrease by over 65%.

 There’s a clear link between voice reminders and clinician behavior, as hospitals that have turned off the Natural Language Voice Reminder experience a return to baseline levels of hand hygiene within three to six weeks.
 When the reminder is turned back on, hand hygiene performance once again improves and HAIs decrease.